samvera-labs/ramp/src/components/Transcript/Transcript.md

-Display transcript data for an A/V file.
-Transcript component accepts transcript data in the following formats;
+Display transcript data.

+##### Props Explained:

+Since this component is detached from the central state management system, it requires the following props;

+1. `playerID`: to enable transcript synchronization with playback for timed-text
+2. `transcripts`: transcript related data in an array

+   - `canvasId`: to identify transcript data associated with each Canvas in a multi-canvas IIIF Manifest used in the media player, transcript data is grouped by `canvasId` in the props
+   - `items`: list of objects with `title` and `url` props for transcript data files.
+The `url` prop can point to any of the following file types;

+     - IIIF Manifest
-- IIIF annotations in a manifest
+       - As a list annotations
+       - As an external resource linked through `rendering` property
      - Word document
-- Plain text
+     - Plain text file
      - WebVTT

-  Either from a URL for a file in the transcript props.
-Or through `rendering` property in a manifest, in which case the URL of the manifest needs to be fed to the url prop in the input JSON object for the transcript.
-  Please look at the sample code in the following markup for a detailed explanation.
+Please look at the sample code below to get an understanding of different transcript data formats.

 This is an example of how the component is rendered with each of this options.